-Diane G. Kell was born in May 1950, in East Lansing, Michigan, and lived as a child in Niles and St. Joseph, Michigan, then Atlanta and Tampa.
-She received her bachelor’s in Art History from Brown University in 1972 and moved to Cambridge, Massachusetts, where she unexpectedly happened onto a 24-year career in social research.
+Born in 1950, in East Lansing, Michigan, I lived as a child in Niles and St. Joseph, Michigan, then Atlanta and Tampa.
+I received my bachelor’s in Art History from Brown University in 1972 and moved to Cambridge, Massachusetts, where I unexpectedly happened onto a 24-year career in social research

-In 2001, she moved to Santa Fe, New Mexico, and began a 10-year career as a gallery administrator and marketing coordinator.
-During this time, her first husband died, and she met and married her second husband.
-With him, she became a foster parent and still working full-time had little time for painting.
+I left my first career in 1996 to focus on family, travel and art.
+While living part-time in France, Switzerland and Brazil, I became a watercolor artist specializing in portraits and still life.
+In 2001, I moved to Santa Fe, New Mexico, and began a 10-year career as a gallery administrator and marketing coordinator.
+I lost my first husband in 2004 and married my second husband in 2007.
+With him, I became a foster parent and, still working full-time, had little time for painting.

-She restarted her art career in 2013, this time with acrylic paints on canvas, and also began focusing her paintings on skyscapes.
-Ms. Kell is inspired by early modern landscape painters and by contemporary artists whose work she promoted for galleries.
-Chief among the latter are Bernard Chaet, Darren Vigil Gray, Woody Gwyn, Daniel Morper, Forrest Moses, and Sam Scott.
+I restarted my art career in 2013, this time with acrylic paints on canvas, and with this new medium began specializing in landscapes and cloudscapes.
+I am inspired most of all by the wonderful skies near our home and by painters whose work I promoted for galleries.
+Some of my favorites are Bernard Chaet, Darren Vigil Gray, Woody Gwyn, Daniel Morper, Forrest Moses, and Sam Scott.